prakhag1/pubsub-proxy/README.md

-# Publish messages to Google Cloud Pub/Sub using from mobile applications
+# Publish messages to Google Cloud Pub/Sub from mobile/client applications

 This is not an officially supported Google product.

 Copyright 2019 Google LLC